ymode/easybtc/README.md

 # easybtc
 easy btc is a Bitcoin Python Library - for simple access to bitcoin data.
-This library makes it simple to request realtime Bitcoin pricing data in one line of code from an open, free and legal source.
+This library makes it simple to request realtime Bitcoin pricing data in one line of code from an open, free and legal source.  easybtc is a python wrapper for the [Coindesk](https://www.coindesk.com/price/bitcoin) API.

+easybtc is written to support [Python 3.x](https://www.python.org/download/releases/3.0/) and is powered by [Coindesk](https://www.coindesk.com/price/bitcoin)

+# Examples

 ### Import easybtc:
 ```python